Frequently Asked Questions

 Can I reuse a UPC number?

 Aside from assigning company prefixes, the GS1 creates the standards for item and logistical bar coding.
 The GS1 General Specification covers all the rules for allocating numbers.
-Access to this standard is included with your GS1 US membership.
+Access to GS1 General Specifications is available at https://www.barcode.graphics/tools-gs1-general-specs/.

 Are there location requirements for UPC bar codes?